hkania/TE_Bench/README.md

 The [User Guide](https://github.com/hkania/TE_Bench#user-guide) details how to run the workflows with non-test data.

+The [TE Discovery Illustrative Example](https://github.com/hkania/TE_Bench#te-discovery) shows how to use three TE annotation pipelines with TE_Bench.

 * We regret we are unable to provide specific download instructions beyond those below.
 There are many resources available online if you run into computing environments beyond those described here.

 # Quick Start Guide